afbernardino/cheatsheets/_posts/docker/2018-02-09-Spinning-up-the-first-Docker-container.md

 This is Cheat Sheets so I will just give a rather short introduction to Docker containers.

-Containers allow us to deploy an application on any machine regardless its environment, which means they will run the same way on every host machine.
+Containers allow you to deploy an application on any machine regardless its environment, which means they will run the same way on every host machine.

 They differ from virtual machines because they do not need to be shipped with